-Legal System and Method examines the nature of the Australian legal system, and the development of the sources of law, including the common law and legislation.
+Legal System and Method 1 introduces the Australian legal system.
+It analyses the nature and function of law, including the development of common law principles in case law.
 The course introduces ethical considerations for the legal profession and develops analytical and interpretative skills.
-Students develop skills in legal research and in written and oral communication as relevant to the study and practice of law.
+Students develop skills in legal research, written and oral communication valued in the study and practice of law.
 Students are introduced to alternative models of resolving disputes and their role in contemporary legal practice.

 Newcastle City Precinct